What is a Disability?

 What is a Reasonable Accommodation?

 A reasonable accommodation is defined as modifications of programs, policies, practices, and procedures that enable students with disabilities to have an equal opportunity to benefit from and have access to college programs and services.
 Reasonable accommodations aren’t special treatment or advantages, nor do they lessen rigor or expectations.
 Instead, they seek to remove barriers caused by one’s clinical diagnoses.
-For additional information on the types of accommodations offered at the University, visit Accommodations at Notre Dame.
+For additional information on the types of accommodations offered at the University, visit Types of Accommodations at Notre Dame.

-Register with Accessibility Services for Accessibility Support
+Register Here for Accessibility Support

 4. Neither context of a student’s conversation with a Sara Bea staff member nor information shared via medical documentation will be shared external to the Center for Student Support and Care without a student’s consent.

 5. Students and Sara Bea staff will discuss reasonable accommodations and appropriate next steps.